Spells of Manifestation, Persistence, and Disappearance

 This plain observation that nothing gets fully perceived and also never gets fully perceived in the same exact unit of time postulates these four conditions as relevant for anything to exist.
 But, as our friend Mr. Kant demonstrates exhaustively, and correctly, this can get very perplexing to contemplate objectively, so let’s stick to the subjective “objects” in the mind.
 Especially since the purpose of therapy is to examine the isnesses in the mind, such as the alter-isnesses of as-isnesses that have been unhelpfully not-ised, resulting in their unwanted persistence.

-Everything you perceive that doesn’t immediately cease to exist in your mind is altered by you in some way, a kind of re-creation.
-This is what happens consistently with memory: every time you remember something, you alter it slightly so that you can remember it again.
-This might be thought to be a glitch, but it is not, and it is the reason why memories can so easily change.
-Which is also why it’s a good idea to make an immediate record of special events or contracts, for when the parties involved, including you, inevitably remember the original event or agreement differently.
-Many legal disputes arise not because the parties involved are knowingly misrepresenting the case but because their memories are being automatically altered, that is, changed from the original event.
+This is also why it’s a good idea to immediately record special events or contracts; the parties involved, including you, may inevitably remember the original event or agreement differently.
+Many legal disputes occur not due to intentional misrepresentation by the parties involved but rather due to the automatic alteration of their memories of the original event or agreement.
 Beware the unwitting fool or outright cad that may insist, “Oh no, we don’t need to put anything in writing; don’t you trust me?”
-Put everything important in writing, especially when dealing with a group (the group mind, being a blunt-force instrument, is always notoriously simple-minded, although no group member or die-hard would ever admit this.6)
+Put everything important in writing, especially when dealing with a group (groups are always notoriously simple-minded, although no group member or die-hard collectivist would ever admit this).

 Speaking of evil and fear, sometimes, many times, a person knows exactly what the lie is but won’t come clean, and that’s when they’re just going to have to lump it and suffer.
-Keeping in mind that if the lie is dangerous enough to society, like hiding theft or harm, that’s when justice comes into play and the cops come looking.
+Keeping in mind that if the lie is dangerous enough to society, like hiding theft or harm, that’s when justice comes into play and the cops (or avenging angels) come looking.

 Still, understanding that getting to the truth, the truth that in fact does exist somewhere in one’s mind, can be so fantastically difficult to discover, even when one is completely on board and willing to uncover it, means that special and precise procedures are required to drill down to it.
 This is the whole point and design of Scientology auditing, also called “processing.”